What is Mallet Finger?

-To learn more about the treatment options available for mallet finger, please complete the appointment request box or call 509-344-HAND (4263) to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained hand doctor.
+To learn more about the treatment options available for mallet finger, please request an appointment online, or call 509-344-HAND (4263).